Rise and Decline of the Third Reich: Air warfare

 Air units may "stage" (move between bases up to twice their combat range – during staging or SR they may fly across water up to their combat range) and still be used for combat.
 Air units may Counterair (attack enemy air at their bases – British air factors in Malta may decline combat but must be inverted if they do so), give Ground Support to attackers (including exploiting armor) or Defensive Air Support.
 For Ground Support or DAS air factors up to three times the face value of the ground forces may be added; these factors can be removed as part of an exchange, to allow the survival of ground units, or may be eliminated if that side loses the combat altogether.
 While the attacker may intercept DAS, a numerically superior defender cannot add extra factors to this air battle; a common house rule was to allow the defender to fly "escorts" to fight off interceptors.

 In air combat from counterair or interception each side rolls a die, the larger force adding the number of factors by which his force exceeds the smaller.
-Italy, France and USSR add a Die Roll Modifier of −1 and minor countries −2.
+Italy, France and USSR add a Die Roll Modifier (DRM) of −1 and minor countries −2.
 The difference in the rolls is the number of factors lost by the defender – the winner loses half as many; in the event of a tie both sides lose factors equal to a third die roll.
 Used air units are inverted for the rest of the turn.
 It is sensible to keep air units out of counterair range, especially inverted units which count for zero in combat.
 Air superiority is vital in offensives, and the cost of rebuilding air factors is a major drain on BRPs.